Understanding the Uses and Benefits of Furniture Wax

 How to Apply Furniture Wax

-4. Buff the Surface – After the wax dries slightly, buff with a clean cloth.
-This enhances the shine and smoothness.
+- Buff the Surface – Once the wax hazes over — typically 10 to 20 minutes — buff with a clean cloth.
+This is where the shine actually comes from.

 Common Mistakes to Avoid